 I can’t even fathom what I saw.
 It was ungodly.

-Jim puts his hands over his face, sighs loudly.

-JIM

-Pam, I can’t.
-Can –

-Pam grasps her coffee mug.
-She puts her left hand on Jim’s shoulder.

 PAM

-Of course I can.

-Pam looks at everyone and breaks into a smile

-PAM (CONT’D)

 It’s actually quite exciting.
 I was online the day before yesterday and I saw this picture from an old friend of mine.
 It was him with some girl, but in the background I saw Ryan!
+[Format dialog like this.
+For comedy, it should be double-spaced.]

 ERIN